deors/deors-demos-petclinic/readme.md

 binded into the Maven lifecycle during verify.
 - Dependency vulnerability scan with OWASP Dependency Check.
 - Quality analysis with SonarQube, including gathering results from the other tools.

+## Set up in Jenkins

+The continuous integration pipeline requires that a credential with id `deors-docker-hub` is configured in Jenkins.
+The `deors` prefix in the credential id refers to the `deors` org namespace which is targeted to push Docker images to Docker Hub.

+## Useful scripts

+The folder `src/scripts` contains several useful scripts to build and test the application
+locally:

+- `jacocodump-test-container`: Connects to an already running application and dumps code coverage information being gathered by JaCoCo.
+- `mvn-package`: Compiles, run unit tests and package the application.
+- `mvn-verify-cargo`: Runs the application using Cargo and and embedded Tomcat runtime, and runs Selenium integration tests and JMeter performance tests.
+- `mvn-verify-heroku`: Runs Selenium integration tests and JMeter performance tests on the application deployed to Heroku.
+- `mvn-verify-heroku`: Runs Selenium integration tests and JMeter performance tests on the application deployed to Heroku.
+- `mvn-verify-local`: Runs Selenium integration tests and JMeter performance tests on the application running locally (e.g. from IDE, from CLI with Cargo, as a Docker container, manually by any other means)
+- `mvn-verify-openshift`: Runs Selenium integration tests and JMeter performance tests on the application deployed to OpenShift Online.
+- `run-test-container`: Runs the application as a Docker container.
+- `ssh-test-container`: Connects to an already running application container via SSH.
+- `stop-test-container`: Stops (and removes) an already running application container.